 Being matched with someone similar in age and/or interests within your Branch area.
 Meeting up regularly for community activities you choose between you such as walks, shopping, going for coffee, sport, sightseeing.

-We have 16 social groups for children, young people and adults that meet across the Borders, in Duns, Coldstream, Kelso, Selkirk, Hawick and Peebles, with occasional expeditions or overnight trips.
+We have social groups for children, young people and adults that meet across the Borders, in Duns, Coldstream, Kelso, Selkirk, Hawick and Peebles, with occasional expeditions or overnight trips.
 Activities are chosen by group members and typically include arts & crafts, drama, film, cookery, music, movie nights, games and meals out.

 Lunchtime groups in Hawick, Duns, Selkirk, Galashiels & Kelso help us reach children who cannot attend our community groups for any reason.
-These are mostly on hold until the autumn term.